Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

-We contrast our algorithm (and stability bound) with another algorithm that balances the \emph{explore-exploit} trade-off in a different manner: the \emph{explore-then-commit} algorithm.
-Using the sample complexity bound of \cite{GuoHT+21} it is easy to show that this algorithm achieves $T^{2/3}$ regret; see Appendix~\ref{app:sampling-algs} for details.
+Using the sample complexity bound of \cite{GuoHT+21}, it is easy to show that this algorithm achieves $T^{2/3}$ regret; see Appendix~\ref{app:sampling-algs} for details.
 However, each item is explored an equal number of times regardless of its quality and we might end up exploring some ``low quality'' items too many times.
 Our stability bound highlights a crucial difference between our algorithm and explore-then-commit: we only explore items that are actually probed by the (current) optimal policy.
 If there are low-quality items that are rarely used in the optimal policy, they will be explored infrequently in our algorithm: so their regret contribution is low.
 This explains why our approach achieves a near-optimal $\sqrt{T\log T}$ regret bound compared to the $T^{2/3}$ bound of the sampling-based approach.